Gig workers face income fluctuations and overhead expenses that regular employees do not. Let’s look at 7 ways gig workers can budget smart.

 Because your income may fluctuate wildly, it can ease financial stress if you stay at least a month ahead on all of your bills.
 This ensures you have the cushion you need to get through slow months.

 Not only may your income fluctuate, but unforeseen expenses such as a large medical bill or a major home repair, like a broken water heater, can arise at any time.
 A good rule of thumb is to set aside three months worth of expenses in a savings account that you can tap into should an emergency arise.
 These funds may also come in handy if you have a string of dry months.

 Because of compound interest, the more you can save earlier in life, the more you will have when it comes time to stop working.
 Consider opening an individual retirement account (IRA) and setting aside 10 to 15 percent of your monthly income, if possible.

 Bright can help you ride the fluctuations that come with gig work.
 With a personalized Bright Plan, we’ll study your income and spending habits, build a personalized budget for smarter planning, and move funds and make card payments for you every month, finding the fastest, smartest way to get you debt-free and build more savings.
-Bright adjusts automatically as your finances shift, and with built-in overdraft protection, Bright keeps you on track through thick and thin.
+Bright adjusts automatically as your finances shift, and keeps you on track through thick and thin.